Dear reader of ADxS.org, please excuse the disruption.

 Studies show that ADHD medication can only slightly improve cognitive performance, e.g. attention, in people without ADHD.
 An increase in academic performance was not observed in people without ADHD 4

 Due to the inverted-U profile of the effects of dopamine, an increase in dopamine levels in non-affected people (based on an optimal average level) is generally detrimental.
 At most, severe chronic stress, which lowers dopamine levels, can lead to a dopamine deficiency in non-affected individuals, for which ADHD medication also helps non-affected individuals.
 We believe it is possible that this could be the case in exam situations.
 There is ample evidence for the abuse of stimulants by non-affected students in exam situations.
-However, there are no reports of voluntary long-term use after the end of exams.
+However, there are no reports of voluntary long-term use after exams have ended.

 In fact, students who abuse stimulants for exam periods have higher than average ADHD symptoms.56